foxbits/ytm-to-statsfm/README.md

          2. technically they can be retried without changing the file, since it's usually Spotify's fault
          3. but certain errors might be due to weird entries in history and might require track name (`master_metadata_track_name`) / artist (`master_metadata_album_artist_name`) edit
       3. `<your-file>.[songs|videos].spotify.rich.doubt.invalid.json` => marked as not matched at **score analysis** step
-         1. most likely this file cannot be retried
-         2. it means Spotify returned some tracks as possible matches that you marked as incorrect (you didn't find any of the results correct)
+         1. it means Spotify returned some tracks as possible matches that you marked as incorrect (you didn't find any of the results correct)
-         3. if the input track name (`master_metadata_track_name`) and artist (`master_metadata_album_artist_name`) are correct, then it means Spotify really doesn't have the track
+         2. if the input track name (`master_metadata_track_name`) and artist (`master_metadata_album_artist_name`) (from the source json) are correct, then it means Spotify really doesn't have the track
-         4. if the input track name and artist are incorrect, then edit them end retry the file from the **enrich** step
+         3. if the input track name and artist are incorrect, then edit them end retry the file (this `*.invalid.json` file) from the **enrich** step (feeding it as input)
-         5. what you can also try is to increase the `SPOTIFY_SEARCH_RESULTS_LIMIT` to make Spotify return more results
+         4. what you can also try is to increase the `SPOTIFY_SEARCH_RESULTS_LIMIT` to make Spotify return more results
+         5. (technical) (manual) as a *hack*, you can actually manually edit the reference file `output\\*.invalid.json` file by finding the track name (there will be multiple entries, since it's listening history!), and in `metadata -> tracks` add a new object at first position with the Spotify Track details (see how to fill it in by looking at the example from [5.3 Spotify Track to Spotify listening history (with metadata) format], which has a single track entry) and then, in the CSV, use as choice `1` (the first track from the list, e.g. what you just added)
+      4. Hint: It is recommended to do some cleanup in the `output` directory when starting to reprocess error files - move them to the root directory and delete the rest of the files (besides the `ok` directory, or back that up since that one contains the final output).
+Once using them as input, their respective output will start generating in the output directory.

 ## 5. Example of the same song in the 2 different formats